 If you take your own action to cancel your travel (before the supplier decides), you may still be offered a FTC instead of a refund.
 Or you may be told all or part is non-refundable.
 What you are offered will define whether or not you have a loss.

-If your travel has already been cancelled by the supplier due to COVID, there is no rush to file your claim; you have up to a year (to March 2021) and claims may still be considered beyond that date depending on the circumstances.
+If your travel has already been cancelled by the supplier due to COVID, there is no rush to file your claim; you have up to a year and claims may be considered beyond that date depending on your circumstances.

 If you have only received FTC’s on one component of your trip (e.g. a cruise credit but no air credits), then you should submit a partial claim now.
 If the FTC then becomes unusable, you can appeal later on the claim to have those expenses considered too.